php-repos/phpkg/CONTRIBUTING.md

 ## Bug Reports

-To encourage active collaboration, Saeghe strongly encourages pull requests, not just bug reports.
+To encourage active collaboration, php-repos strongly encourages pull requests, not just bug reports.
 Pull requests will only be reviewed when marked as "ready for review" (not in the "draft" state) and all tests for new features are passing.
 Lingering, non-active pull requests left in the "draft" state will be closed after a few days.